 The hole in the tensioner bracket where the spring attaches can wear and become larger.
 This can cause additional vibration in your mower.
 When you find either a worn bracket or spring, you must replace the worn part.

 Debris Interfering with Proper Tension on Your John Deere Belt

 You must keep your mower deck clean and free of debris.
 When debris collects under your pulleys and tensioner, your tensioner may not be able to move to keep sufficient tension on your belt.
 When this happens, your John Deere belt can become loose and fall off.

 Dry debris next to friction caused by the heat of the belt running around your pulleys can cause a fire to start on your John Deere deck.
 Keep your deck clean by following the steps here: Finding and fixing mower deck problems.

 Debris in the Grooves of Your Pulleys

 The grooves in the pulleys can collect debris or mud causing your belt to come off your John Deere.
-Material in the pulleys cause your belt to have to stretch around the additional material putting stress on the belt.
+The material in the pulleys causes your belt to have to stretch around the additional material putting stress on the belt.
 This can cause the belt to roll off the pulley or possibly just snap.

 Check the grooves of your pulleys and remove any items that may be stuck or built up in this area.